Champion Iron experts share a single mission:

 Steve holds a Bachelor of Law from Montreal University, a Bachelor of Business Administration from HEC Montreal and is a member of the Barreau du Québec.

-Michael joined Champion from Macquarie Capital Markets Canada Ltd., where he spent nearly 15 years focused on Canadian resource equities, engaging institutional investors across North America and Europe.
-Michael’s talents as a leading institutional sales professional have been twice recognized, in 2017 and 2018, when he won the ‘TopGun’ award by Brendan Wood International.
-Michael also sits on the Board of Directors of Ruelle de l’Avenir.
+Michael joined Champion Iron in 2018 as Vice-Present Investor Relations.
+Prior to joining Champion Iron Limited, Michael worked as Vice-President and Partner at Orion Financials Inc. from 2004 to 2007, which was acquired by Macquarie Capital Markets Canada Ltd., where he most recently worked as Associate Director engaging institutional investors across North America and Europe from 2007 to 2018.
+His previous experience includes equity research focused on resource equities at various institutional asset managers.
+Michael’s was recognized as a leading institutional sales professional in 2017 and 2018, when he was awarded the ‘TopGun’ award by Brendan Wood International.
+Michael also sits on the Board of Directors of Ruelle de l’Avenir, a non profit organization contributing to the learning and academic success of young people in greater Montréal.

 Michael is a Chartered Financial Analyst, a Calvin C. Potter Fellow and holds a Commerce Degree from Concordia University.

-For the previous fifteen years, Mr. Lafrenière held a variety of senior management consulting firms and in the mining industry.
+For the previous fifteen years, François held a variety of senior management consulting firms and in the mining industry.
 Today, his passion for people and sustainability inspires him to develop innovative, socially and environmentally responsible approaches to mining production.
-Mr. Lafrenière studied in the Bachelor of Geology program at Université du Québec à Montréal and holds both Bachelor of Science and Master of Science in environmental geography from Université de Montréal.
+François studied in the Bachelor of Geology program at Université du Québec à Montréal and holds both Bachelor of Science and Master of Science in environmental geography from Université de Montréal.

-Mr. Devalia joined Champion Iron Limited as Company Secretary in June 2014.
-Prior to joining Champion Iron Limited, Mr. Devalia was a senior tax partner of PwC in Sydney and has expertise in the resources sector reporting to the Executive team and the Board of Directors of major multinational companies.
-Since leaving PwC, Mr. Devalia has worked as a consultant to various companies, including Riversdale Mining Limited and Rio Tinto.
-Mr. Devalia is a member of the Institute of Chartered Accountants in England & Wales and a Fellow of Chartered Accountants Australia New Zealand.
+Pradip joined Champion Iron Limited as Company Secretary in June 2014.
+Prior to joining Champion Iron Limited, Pradip was a senior tax partner of PwC in Sydney and has expertise in the resources sector reporting to the Executive team and the Board of Directors of major multinational companies.
+Since leaving PwC, Pradip has worked as a consultant to various companies, including Riversdale Mining Limited and Rio Tinto.
+Pradip is a member of the Institute of Chartered Accountants in England & Wales and a Fellow of Chartered Accountants Australia New Zealand.